microsoft/sarif-sdk/README.md

     NOTE: You must run `BuildAndTest.cmd` once _before_ attempting to build in Visual Studio, to ensure that all required NuGet packages are available.

-5. After you have run `BuildAndTest.cmd` once, you can open any of the solution files in the `src\` directory in either Visual Studio 2015 or Visual Studio 2017, and build them by running **Rebuild Solution**.
+6. After you have run `BuildAndTest.cmd` once, you can open any of the solution files in the `src\` directory in Visual Studio 2017, and build them by running **Rebuild Solution**.

 ## Installing VISUAL STUDIO SARIF VIEWER EXTENSION
 1. Run `BuildAndTest.ps1` to